 Georgia law requires businesses with three or more employees to provide workers’ compensation insurance.
 This policy provides medical benefits for employees who suffer a workplace injury.

-Georgia requires any business, from Atlanta to Macon, that regularly employs three or more people to have workers’ compensation insurance.
+Georgia requires any business that regularly employs three or more people to have workers’ compensation insurance.
 “Regular” refers to any person who works for a business on a regular basis, even if it is part-time, regardless of an employee’s average weekly wage.

 If a business is incorporated, corporate officers are considered employees.
 Georgia allows up to five officers to waive coverage on themselves.
 However, waiving coverage does not mean that they don’t count for the purpose of being a business that employs three or more people.

-Businesses with fewer than three employees should still considering buying workers' compensation insurance.
+Businesses with fewer than three employees should still considering buying workers' compensation coverage.
 It's an affordable policy for small businesses since the workers' compensation rate depends on the number of employees.

 Georgia law requires that regular part-time employees are covered by workers’ comp.
 This would include someone who only works on weekends, for example, as long as the employee works for the business on a regular basis.